link89/oh-my-batch/doc/thinking-in-omb.md

 In most cases, this is the right default.
 It prevents silent failures and reduces the chance that the script continues in an invalid state.
-If a specific command is allowed to fail, handle it explicitly as shown below.

-### Ignore errors selectively
 If a command is allowed to fail without stopping the script, append `|| true`:

 ```bash